 The words we use shape how we experience the world around us.
 For example, while most native English speakers may look at a wintery landscape and label it simply “snow,” Scots are said to have over 420 words for snow.
 This includes everything from subtle differences in the snowfall to mentions of the supernatural!

 Whether you’re looking for fun facts to use on language trivia night or just want to deepen your understanding of the languages of the world, the following fascinating language facts amaze you and your friends!

+Before we dive into our fun facts about languages, it’s interesting to touch upon some theories about the origins of language.
 Ideas such as the “bow wow” theory say that language began with humans imitating the sounds animals make to communicate.
-Others believe that language was a divine gift, but most agree that all languages developed from a single language into the thousands we have today.
+Others believe that language was a divine gift.
+Many scholars agree that modern languages share an ancient common root and gradually developed into the dialects we know today.

 50+ Fascinating Language Facts to Inspire You